-The Summit gathered 67 world leaders and heads of international organizations in uniting for bold climate action to meet international commitments.
+The 2021 P4G Seoul Summit gathered 67 world leaders and heads of international organizations in uniting for bold climate action to meet international commitments.
 The Seoul Declaration adopted at the Summit highlighted the role of public-private partnerships in driving a net zero future.
 It emphasized the importance of green recovery from the pandemic as well as scaling investments in market-based solutions and a carbon neutral transition in developing countries.
 The Summit mainstreamed P4G as a delivery mechanism for climate action and showcased how P4G partnerships are accelerating green investment and innovative solutions centered on developing countries’ priorities.
+More than 200 high level officials including policymakers, CEOs, representatives of international organizations and civil societies participated at Green Future Week sessions and side events from May 24 to May 31.
+All of the session recordings are available to watch here.

 The P4G Summit Thematic Session on Water emphasized the collaboration needed to overcome challenges to deliver safe water and sanitation access.
 With keynote remarks from State Minister Shahriar Alam of Bangladesh’s Ministry of Foreign Affairs, the discussion centered on the opportunity for innovation that lies in in the developing world as we bridge the gap to commercially viable solutions.
 Kalanithy Vairavamoorthy, Executive Director of the International Water Association, moderated the discussion in which panelists from P4G partnerships shared thoughts on how to identify and advance cutting-edge water enterprises providing proven solutions on the ground and scaling up the finance needed to accelerate these solutions.
 Read about the key takeaways.